thusoy/salt-states/salt/nginx/README.md

           format: main
 ```

-To enable only whitelisted IPs access to the instance:
+To enable only allowed IPs access to the instance:

 ```yaml
 nginx: